Belgium Country Profile: Facts, Membership | Britannica

 History in Belgium doesn’t whimper; it bellows with lungs bursting with air, sometimes in languages you don’t quite understand but feel compelled to listen to anyway.
 Wander through Bruges, and it’s as if the past has decided to play dress-up with the present, the medieval streets weaving tales that are as complex as they are compelling.
 The canals, those quiet waterways, have seen it all—wars, revolutions, the rise and fall of empires.
 They remember, even if we’ve forgotten.

 And then, there’s Waterloo.
-Yes, that Waterloo – I couldn’t escape if I wanted to – where Napoleon’s ambitions were finally, irreversibly crushed.
+Yes, that Waterloo – I couldn’t escape if I wanted to – where Napoleon’s ambitions were finally irreversibly crushed.
 Standing on that battlefield, the weight of history is palpable.
 You can almost hear the booming cannons, smell the gunpowder, and feel the tension in the air as history teeters on the brink of change.
-The ground itself seems to tremble with the echoes of that fateful day, and suddenly, history is no longer just a series of dates and facts, but a living, breathing thing, something that resonates deep within.
+The ground itself seems to tremble with the echoes of that fateful day, and suddenly, history is no longer just a series of dates and facts but a living, breathing thing that resonates deep within.

 An Art Scene That Defies Expectations

-Belgium’s contribution to art is like a well-aimed thwack—unexpected, but powerful.
-This country, with its unassuming nature, has birthed some of the world’s most mind-bending artists.
+Belgium’s contribution to art is like a well-aimed thwack—unexpected but powerful.
+With its unassuming nature, this country has birthed some of the world’s most mind-bending artists.
 Take René Magritte, for instance.
-His surrealist masterpieces don’t just challenge perceptions; they blow the bloody doors off, shake them around, and then hand them back to you, looking entirely different.
-His work, like a mistimed punchline, leaves you off-balance, and uncertain, yet intrigued nonetheless.
+His surrealist masterpieces don’t just challenge perceptions; they blow the bloody doors off, shake them around, and then return them to you, looking entirely different.
+His work, like a mistimed punchline, leaves you off-balance and uncertain, yet intrigued nonetheless.

 And then there are the Flemish Masters.
-Rubens, and Van Eyck—names that carry the weight of long centuries, their works as fresh and relevant today as they were when they were first painted.
-These aren’t mere paintings; they’re ethereal conversations between the artist and the viewer, dialogues that span across many generations.
-The brushstrokes, the colours, the compositions—they all speak of a world that is both long gone and yet eerily familiar – somewhat still there.
+Rubens and Van Eyck are names that carry the weight of long centuries, and their works are as fresh and relevant today as they were when they were first painted.
+These aren’t mere paintings; they’re ethereal conversations between the artist and the viewer spanning many generations.
+The brushstrokes, the colors, the compositions—they all speak of a world that is both long gone and yet eerily familiar – somewhat still there.
 They beckon you inwards, make you question, wonder, think.

-But don’t for a single moment be fooled into believing that little Belgium is all about the long-lost past.
-Contemporary art also thrives here, too, with galleries that showcase work that pushes boundaries, challenges you and the norms of society, and asks questions that don’t always have simple, black-and-white answers.
-It’s art that refuses to be confined to a simple box, that demands to be seen, and that, quite frankly, dares you to comprehend it.
+But don’t for a moment be fooled into believing that little Belgium is all about the long-lost past.
+Contemporary art also thrives here, with galleries that showcase work that pushes boundaries, challenges you and the norms of society, and asks questions that don’t always have simple, black-and-white answers.
+Art refuses to be confined to a simple box, demands to be seen, and quite frankly, dares you to comprehend it.

 Also Read: Seasonal Delights: Best Times to Visit Japan